-Both psychologists and therapists have undergone education and training in therapeutic techniques to some extent in order to help clients resolve mental health issues.
+Both psychologists and therapists have, to some extent, undergone education and training in therapeutic techniques to help people address mental health concerns.

-These titles are often used interchangeably.
-Psychologists and therapists have different education, training, and approaches in their practices, although both types of specialists show good outcomes in helping people.
+Psychologists and therapists have different education, training, and approaches in their practices.
+That said, both types of specialists show good outcomes when it comes to helping people.

-Learn the key similarities and differences to help you make the right decision for your mental health needs.
+Learning the key similarities and differences of psychologists and therapist may help you make the right decision for your mental health needs.

-There is uncertainty about these terms, even among people who practice in this fields.
+There is uncertainty about these terms, even among people who practice in these fields.

 Some psychologists with doctorate-level education will take on the title of therapist or psychotherapist.
-Some specialists without graduate training beyond master’s degrees or certifications may refer to themselves as “counselors.”
+Some specialists without graduate training beyond master’s degrees or certifications, on the other hand, may refer to themselves as counselors.